 Language Learning Resources

 Many of you have been asking about the resources that I use to study languages.
-I recently wrote a post where I share the top language learning resources I use most often, but I wanted to dive deep and document language learning journey.
+I recently wrote a post where I share the top language learning resources I use most often, but I wanted to dive deep and document my language learning journey.
 These are the resources that have worked for me and that have contributed to my success as a language learner.

-Important note!
 The resources that I use may not work for everyone!
 We all have different learning styles.
-While I may have found one resources particularly effective, it may not work for you.
+While I may have found one resource particularly effective, it may not work for you.
 I’ve tried to recommend a wide range of resources to cover most learning styles and most skills required to be successful in a foreign language, but this list still includes the things that I personally use.
 I wouldn’t be able to make a very convincing recommendation otherwise!

 Some of the resources on this list are relatively expensive.
 I try to make use of what free resources there are out there, but sometimes it makes sense to invest a little bit into your language learning.
 Pimsleur is one of these resources, but I spend a lot of time in the car and they have become a fantastic way for me to make use of my commute.
 Plus, they really work for me.